Naorah/minipills/README.md

 - DONE: Page for Logo submission
 - DONE: improve the logo loading with a new request each time

+> CURRENT: png pill

 > CURRENT: Logo submission current list
 > CURRENT: minipills discord server
 > CURRENT: minipills discord webhook with validated & added icons
 > CURRENT: minipills discord on footer

+> ALWAYS CURRENT: Add more logos

 - NEXT: Logo only with color

-> ALWAYS CURRENT: Add more logos

 - TODO: 3 :page with popular pills
 - TODO: 2 :page with pill generation charts over time & stats